 "This homicide was particularly unsettling because it was committed in broad daylight at a football practice field in front of numerous children," said Cumberland County Prosecutor Jennifer Webb-McRac.
 "It is my hope that these arrests assure the victim's family, the children and parents of the Millville Midget Football League and the greater community that law enforcement will do all in its power to bring those we allege are responsible to justice."

-According to witnesses, the Millville youth football league had just wrapped up practice behind the school.
+According to witnesses, on the night of the shooting the Millville youth football league had just wrapped up practice behind the school when it happened.

 Jenna Ackley was one of the many parents picking up her son.

 "He comes across the parking lot and as he's walking towards my car we hear 'bang bang bang bang.'
 And my son gets all scared and he starts running towards the car and I'm like 'What?
 That's not gunfire!"